Quicklinks

 Phone: 361-275-0926

-Carrie Rea, 1st Assistant Auditor
+Michael Dietzel, 1st Assistant Auditor

 The office of the County Auditor is a statutory, appointed position charged with general oversight of the financial operations of the County.
 The County Auditor is appointed to a two-year term of office by the District Judges of the County.
 The County Auditor serves at the discretion of the Judges.
 The District Judges have authority, with statutory limits, over the salaries of the County Auditor and assistant county auditors, as well as the budget for this office.